tzahola/UITableView-Async-Delegate-Bug/README.md

     }
 }
 ```
 3. Simultaneously try writing something in the search bar at the top, and tapping on a table cell.
-Try this again, until the debugger stops at the breakpoint.
+Try this again, until the debugger stops at the breakpoint. (see the attached gif above)

 The app is written in a way that whenever the search field is non-empty, the table view should be empty.
 This is achieved by synchronously calling `reloadData` on the table view from the `UISearchController`'s `updateSearchResultsForSearchController:` callback.
 It should be impossible to enter `tableView:didSelectRowAtIndexPath:` when the search field is non-empty, yet it happens eventually if one tries to simultaneously type into the text field and tap on a table cell.